Aider-AI/aider/aider/website/docs/more/analytics.md

 # Analytics

-Aider collects anonymous analytics that are used to help improve aider's ability to work with LLMs, edit code and complete user requests.
+Aider can collect anonymous analytics to help improve aider's ability to work with LLMs, edit code and complete user requests.

-**Analytics are currently turned off by default**, but are expected to be turned on by default in a future release.
+## Opt-in

+Analytics are only collected if you agree and opt-in.

 ## Anonymous, no personal info